PixelAddicts/AppEngage-SDKs/Android SDK/README.md

 ##Setting up your device for testing

 Before you begin, make sure your application is set up correctly on the AppEngage dashboard at engage.pxladdicts.com.
-1. Add your test device’s ID to the list of test devices on the AppEngage dashboard.
+1. Add your test device’s Android ID to the list of test devices on the AppEngage dashboard.

-2. To get your device ID:
+2. To get your Android ID:

 	a.
-Run the sample app which displays the Device ID.
+Run the sample app which displays the Android ID.

 	b.
 Or you can download the following app https://play.google.com/store/apps/details?id=com.evozi.deviceid